Shaz-gill/react-typescript-game-hub/README.md

 A sleek and interactive game discovery web application built with **React**, **TypeScript**, and **React Query**.
 Explore, search, and filter your favorite games with a modern, responsive UI designed for an immersive experience.

+This project uses the **RAWG.io API** to fetch and display detailed game information, providing users with a comprehensive gaming database.

 ---

 ## ✨ Features